New funding available for 2016: applications to existing Creative people and places consortia open now.

 The Arts Council wants more people to experience and be inspired by the arts, irrespective of where they live or their social, educational or financial circumstances.

-- more people from places of least engagement experience and are inspired by the arts
+- more people from places of least engagement experience and are inspired by the arts and become regularly engaged as audiences or participants

 - communities are empowered to take the lead in shaping local arts provision